Opgenoorth/Opgenoorth.github.io/_posts/2024-02-07-TransTibet.md

 </figure>

 # Co-PIs
+The Phd student will be based at the University of Marburg and will be supervsied by Lars Opgenoorth.
+He/she will be co-supervised by Joachim Schmidt and Kangshan Mao with regular online meetings:

 * Dr. Joachim Schmidt, University of Rostock
+Joachim is an entomologist specializing in the evolution of ground beetles.
+He has described and revised substantial parts of the high Asian and Afro-alpine ground beetle fauna, as well as the globally available ground beetle fossils, spearheading the use of micro CT technology to describe amber fossils.

-* Prof. Dr. Kangshan Mao, Sichuan University, SCU College of Life Sciences, www.researchgate.net/profile/Kangshan-Mao
+* Prof. Dr. Kangshan Mao, Sichuan University, SCU College of Life Sciences, www.researchgate.net/profile/Kangshan-Mao Kangshan has been a leader on the evolution and phylogenomics of conifers in High-Asia.

 # To apply
 ## in German